anotch0/TargetCaseStudy/README.md

 ## Testing

 Very minimal testing with the react testing library was used.
 Majority of testing for API calls and redux functionality was done through console logging and browser DevTools
+- Minimal testing can be ran with 'npm run test'
+- Console logs can be found in console of browser developer tools

 ## Assumtions Made